Docs

 Filtering Priorities

-• Click a category badge on any priority to filter by that type (Bug, Feature, Friction, Praise, Complaint)
+• Click a type badge on any priority to filter by that type (Bug, Feature, Improvement, Praise, Insight)

-• Use ⌘K / Ctrl+K for quick semantic search across feedback, priorities and briefs
+• Use Shift+⌘K / Shift+Ctrl+K for quick semantic search across feedback, priorities and specs

 Batch Actions